 - Ketchup: You can use Sriracha too for a spicy flavor or you can even use a mix of Sriracha sauce & ketchup.

-- Orange Marmalade: Now, this one will totally boost the flavors of the dish making it a little more sweet, thick, glossy, sticky.
+- Orange Marmalade: The marmalade will totally enhance the flavors of this panda express orange chicken recipe.
+It’ll make the sauce more sweet, thick, glossy, sticky & rich!
 That’s how we love our Orange Chicken.
-However, you can totally skip out the Marmalade.
-The recipe will still be very tasty.
+However, you can totally skip the Marmalade.
+The recipe will still be tasty.

 Tips & Tricks

-- Saute the Chicken: Just rub the chicken with few drops of sesame oil & light soy sauce and than Saute it until lightly golden around the edges.
-This will add great flavors to the final dish.
-It helps mimic the restaurant quality wok flavors to some extent.
+- Build flavor: Just rub the chicken with few drops of sesame oil & light soy sauce and than Sauté it until lightly golden around the edges.
+This step will help mimic the restaurant quality wok flavors to some extent.

-- Cook the chicken with orange juice: Pressure cooking the chicken in freshly squeezed orange juice will add tons of great flavor.
-I’ll highly recommend that you choose juice from a fresh orange over bottled juices.
+- Cook the chicken with orange juice: Pressure cooking the chicken with freshly squeezed orange juice will add tons of great flavor.
+Add freshly squeezed orange juice for best flavor.

-- The red pepper flakes: Adds a lovely zing to the dish without making it overtly spicy.
+- Red pepper flakes: Adds a lovely zing to the dish without making it overtly spicy.
 However, if you have little ones at home skip the red pepper flakes.

-- The Orange Marmalade: Now, this adds a whole new dimension to the recipe.
-It adds a great depth of flavor, gives the sauce a fabulous consistency, makes it thicker, adds more sweetness & freshness, imagine a burst of orange flavor & also adds a good amount of glossy sheen.
-So good!
-However, you can skip the marmalade if you want to.
-We love it by all means 🙂
+- Orange Marmalade: The marmalade adds a whole new dimension to the recipe.
+It adds a great depth of flavor, gives the sauce a fabulous consistency, makes it thicker, adds more sweetness & freshness.
+Imagine a burst of bright orange flavor.
+If you don’t have it handy just skip it.
+You’ll still love this easy orange chicken recipe.

 Find the detailed step by step recipe along with measurements way below the post on the “Recipe Card“.